bugnificent/jmeter-test/README.md

 # jPetStore Performance Test Setup

 This document outlines the steps to set up the jPetStore application environment using Apache Tomcat, MySQL, MySQL Connector/J, and the jPetStore WAR file.
-This setup is a prerequisite for running JMeter performance tests (covered below as a separate document.).
+This setup is a prerequisite for running JMeter performance tests (covered below as a separate document).

 ## 🪶 JMEter Demonstration